Asymptotic behavior of periodic solutions in one-parameter families of Li\'{e}nard equations: Abstract

 \section{Abstract}

-In this paper we consider one--parameter families of Li\'enard differential equations.
-We are concerned with the study on the existence and uniqueness of periodic solutions for all positive values of $\lambda$, and mainly on the asymptotic behavior of such periodic solution for small and large values of $\lambda$.
-To prove our main result we use the relaxation oscillation theory and the averaging theory.
+In this paper, we consider one--parameter ($\la>0$) families of Li\'enard differential equations.
+We are concerned with the study on the asymptotic behavior of periodic solutions for small and large values of $\la>0$.
+To prove our main result we use the relaxation oscillation theory and a topological version of the averaging theory.
 More specifically, the first one is appropriate for studying the periodic solutions for large values of $\lambda$ and the second one for small values of $\lambda$.
 In particular, our hypotheses allow us to establish a link between these two theories.